disclose/dioterms/README.md

 Policies missing any of the core tenets above, but that still contain a good-faith statement committing not to pursue legal action on security researchers, meet the criteria for **Partial Safe Harbor**.

+> Note: Incentives or "bounties" for vulnerability reports are not a prerequisite for Safe Harbor or for a program to be considered a VDP.

 ### Disclosure types

 - **Coordinated Disclosure**: A researcher can share details of the vulnerability after a fix has been applied and the program owner has provided permission to disclose or after a clearly-stated time has passed from submission, whichever is sooner;